-When transferring from one school to another, parents should request the Certificate of Immunization from the current school and take it to the new school.
-No pupil will be admitted to a new school without a certificate.
-The Certificate of Immunization shall follow the student when he/she transfers, graduates, withdraws, or otherwise leaves JYK DCS.
+When transferring from one school to another, parents/guardians should request the Certificate of Immunization from the current school and take it to the new school.
+No student will be admitted to a new school without the certificate.
+The Certificate of Immunization shall follow the student when he/she transfers, graduates, withdraws or otherwise leaves JYK DCS.